J4LP/newauth_baddies/README.md

 By default, only members of the `ADMIN_GROUP` will have access to the baddie list, you should add a list of **group names** to your settings.

+You will also need a corporation key for each corporations you want to appear with the MemberList permission.
+Add these keys to the `EVE['keys']` configuration key as a tuple of (key_id, vcode).

 ## License

 The MIT License (MIT)